Páneurópai Piknik

 Excerpt from Kees Boeke's Cosmic View (1957).
 ASCII Image to Text from original drawing on page 37.

-Animated by the last presentation of commissioned works at this very same site, artist Guilherme Maggessi will create a picnic blanket for the space as a site-specific installation that invites the viewers into a performative social score.
-As social infrastructure, the picnic is as much a form of hosting as it is a strategy of exclusion – both of humans (invited guests) and non-humans (the ground plane, bugs, etc.).
+The picnic is as much a form of hosting as it is a strategy of exclusion – both of humans (invited guests) and non-humans (the ground plane, bugs, etc.).
 But as with many social infrastructures it also dwells in ambiguity.
-Engaging with the ambiguity between social infrastructures and culture-nature relations that are expressed in the design of Rudolf-von-Alt Platz, the picnic blanket will be activated through a series of impromptu fittings, sculptural try-outs, and social gatherings.
+Engaging with the ambiguity between social infrastructures and culture-nature relations that are expressed in the design of Rudolf von Alt-Platz, Maggessi’s work shows how care and control may look identical.

 Everyone is invited to the picnic.